IRS Form 8868 Instructions for NonProfits and Tax-Exempt Organizations- Updated December 08, 2022 - 8.00 AM Admin, ExpressExtension

 Name of exempt organization or another filer

-The name of the filing organization (exempt or nonexempt) must be entered.
+The name of your organization must be entered.

 Enter the suite, room, or another unit number after the street address against the address line.
 If the organization has a P.O.
 Box number, then it can be entered in the line instead of the street number.